Mechanical Engineering (MENG)

 ZUPAN, MARC, Ph.D., The Johns Hopkins University; Micro-mechanics of materials and structures

-SPENCE, ANN, Ph.D., University of Maryland, College Park; Engineering education, helicopter stability and control
+SPENCE, ANNE, Ph.D., University of Maryland, College Park; Engineering education, helicopter stability and control

 VON KERCZEK, CHRISTIAN, Ph.D., The Johns Hopkins University; Theoretical and computational fluid mechanics, internal combustion engines

-M.S. (thesis and non-thesis options), Ph.D., Graduate Certificates in Mechatronics and Computational Thermal/Fluid Dynamics
+M.S. (thesis and non-thesis options), Ph.D., Graduate Certificate in Computational Thermal/Fluid Dynamics

 The Department currently offers two graduate degree programs; the M.S. and Ph.D. degrees in Mechanical Engineering.
 These are primarily research degrees.
 Although in some cases the M.S. degree may be based on primarily course work and no thesis, it nevertheless requires research exposure.
 Our goal is to broaden the graduate degree offerings to meet the needs of industry and local professional engineers for updated skills.
-To this end the Department has developed two specialized graduate certificate programs which consist of four courses each.
-These programs which have been approved and are currently running are in the Computational Thermal/Fluid Dynamics (CTFD) and the Mechatronics areas.
-Two more certificate programs are under consideration, one in Computational Structural Mechanics and one in Biomechanics.
-The UMBC Mechanical engineering graduate program hosts more than 70 active graduate students.
-Enrollment is approximately divided evenly with 50 percent in the Ph.D. program and 50 percent in the M.S. program.
+To this end the Department develops graduate certificate programs consisting of four courses each.

-Most of the graduate courses in mechanical engineering are offered in the late afternoon or early evening to enable part-time working students from local industries and government laboratories to participate in the program.
-The university allows, and the department encourages, qualified students to enroll in graduate courses as non-degree-seeking, special advanced students.
+Most of the graduate courses in Mechanical Engineering are offered in the late afternoon or early evening to enable part-time working students from local industries and government laboratories to participate in the program.
+The university allows, and the Department encourages, qualified students to enroll in graduate courses as non-degree-seeking, special students.
 Changing to degree-seeking, regular graduate student status is encouraged, should the student so qualify.
-The department offers courses, and its faculty and students conduct research in the following four areas of specialization:
+The Department offers courses, and its faculty and students conduct research in the following four areas of specialization:

 (1) Understanding the properties of hard biological tissues (i.e. bone, dentin and enamel), the engineered materials that replace them, the interfaces between hard tissues and biomaterials, and development of new manufacturing processes that can be applied to biological materials and/or biomaterials in dental and medical treatments.